sbrugman/deep-learning-papers/README.md

 # Deep Learning Papers by task
 Papers about deep learning ordered by task, date.
 Current state-of-the-art papers and papers useful for getting started are labelled.
+For each paper there is a permanent link, which is either to Arxiv.org or to a mirror of the original paper in this repository.
 # Table of Contents
 1. [Text](#text)